Aliases for TSHB Gene

 GeneCards Summary for TSHB Gene

-TSHB (Thyroid Stimulating Hormone, Beta) is a Protein Coding gene.
-Diseases associated with TSHB include isolated thyroid-stimulating hormone deficiency and hypothryoidism, congenital, nongoitrous 4.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
+TSHB (Thyroid Stimulating Hormone Beta) is a Protein Coding gene.
+Diseases associated with TSHB include hypothryoidism, congenital, nongoitrous 4 and isolated thyroid-stimulating hormone deficiency.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include hormone activity.
 An important paralog of this gene is CGB7.

 UniProtKB/Swiss-Prot for TSHB Gene

 Indispensable for the control of thyroid structure and metabolism.